paulcedrick/notes-app-be/README.md

 pnpm dev
 ```

 > **Important**: Always ensure your development database exists and migrations are up to date before starting the backend locally.
-If you make any changes to the database schema, run `pnpm db:migrate` again to apply the changes.
+If you make any changes to the database schema, run `pnpm db:generate` and then `pnpm db:migrate` again to apply the changes.

 ## License